 Born out of the need for a centralized location in the Midwest Norwegian-American community, Norway House has grown to serve as more than just a convening mechanism for local organizations and heritage; it’s also a destination for contemporary Norwegian art and ideas and a hub for cultivating Norwegian and pan-Nordic government and business relationships.

-The big, blue Albert Quie Education Center opened its doors at 913 Franklin Ave, Minneapolis in May of 2015.
-The location boasts a rich and diverse residential history.
-The area was home to many Nordic immigrants during the Great Migration to the US, and has continued to be a cultural home for immigrants from many backgrounds, as well as the heart of the urban Native American communities in Minneapolis.
+The big, blue Albert Quie Education Center opened its doors on Franklin Avenue, in May of 2015, sharing the block with Mindekirken, the Norwegian Lutheran Memorial Church, a historic monument to Norwegian heritage in the Midwest.
+The area’s rich residential history is quite diverse.
+The neighborhood was home to many Nordic immigrants during the Great Migration to the United States, and has continued to be a cultural home for immigrants from many backgrounds, as well as the heart of the urban Native American communities in Minneapolis.

 The State of Minnesota invested in Norway House’s future in 2017 through a $5 million challenge grant to expand the current Norway House campus to span the entire block. in 2019, the King of Norway became a Royal Patron of Norway House, and the Norwegian government invested in the campaign.
 Together with Mindekirken, the Norwegian Lutheran Memorial Church, this block will solidify its status as the epicenter for Norwegian activities in America.